thomasbergernz/versitygw/Home.md

 * The Versity Gateway is designed to meet the community's need for a reliable open source, high-performance object to file translation tool

-* It provide storage translations for S3-based applications, enabling compatibility with file based storage systems and offering scalability for demanding workloads
+* The Versity Gateway provides storage translations for S3-based applications, enabling compatibility with file based storage systems and offering scalability for demanding workloads

 * The open source Versity Gateway is an Apache 2.0 open source project